Roomy, drives neatly, abundant in well-conceived tech

-But this is Hyundai at its most strident and confident.
+This is Hyundai at its most strident and confident.
 The Tucson name first appeared in 2004, on a quirky looking car that put value for money above all else.
 The two generations which followed (one of which was called ix35 in the UK) forwent any aesthetic interest in order to chase the tidy dynamics and interior quality of rivals.
 Now Hyundai’s nailed those, interesting styling is truly back on the menu.

 And how.
 Hyundai tells us the new Tucson wasn’t created by traditional sketching, but “through geometric algorithms produced by cutting-edge digital technology”.
 What we’re picturing is a computerised version of those spirograph kits we played with as kids.
 What they’ve pumped out is pretty memorable, with the headlights, DRLs and indicators hidden among little lozenges in the grille – only coming to life as they’re switched on – and the wheel arches looking like the end result of looking at a Lamborghini Countach poster before a cheese dream.

 It’s notable because Hyundai’s engineering team is chockful of former BMW employees.
 We’d argue their current workplace is more successfully pumping out bold design ideas than their former workplace…

 What else has it got going for it?

 Backing up the bold styling is a tech-packed interior (which can’t help but feel a touch conventional when it’s sheathed by such wild wrapping) and a mixture of powertrains, which heavily feature electrification.